10 Best Affordable Homeowners Insurance Companies of 2026

 Lemonade offers homeowners insurance starting at $25 per month.
 This includes $100,000 property damage coverage and $1,000,000 liability coverage.

-Homeowners can add additional coverage for things like jewelry, art, and computers.
+Homeowners can add coverage for things like jewelry, art, and computers.
 Lemonade also offers a variety of discounts, including a discount for installing smoke detectors and another for having a security system.

 It's important to note that while Lemonade continues expanding its coverage territory, home insurance is not offered in all 50 states.